DavisWeaver/stonkr_public/README.md

 2. This package is currently only setup to work with a premium data feed from quandl https://www.quandl.com/databases/SEP/pricing/plans.
 One of my goals is to set it up to use the yahoo finance API for users such as yourself.
 I had to use a premium feed during development because I was making so many API calls and need high-quality historic data.
-If you decide to use it "out of the box" then you will need to sign up for that data table and then edit the "get_api_key" function in create_reference to contain your api key from quandl.
+If you decide to use it "out of the box" then you will need to sign up for that data table and then edit the "get_api_key" function in create_reference to contain your api key from quandl. (image below)
 ![image](https://user-images.githubusercontent.com/20169425/109398121-aaf7d500-7908-11eb-8fd6-a227c138483d.png)